SaishaHemrajani/SportsAnalytics/README.md

 18. What is the distribution of medals among different regions?

-Break down all Olympic games where India won a medal for Hockey and indicate how many medals were won in each Olympic game.
-Files
-All questions.sql: Contains the SQL queries used to solve the problems mentioned above.
-Getting Started
-To run these queries, follow these steps:

-Install PostgreSQL on your system if not already done.
-Create a database and import the Olympics dataset.
-Open a SQL client (e.g., pgAdmin) and execute the queries in the queries.sql file.
-Conclusion
+**Conclusion**

-This project demonstrates the application of SQL queries on the Olympics dataset to extract valuable insights and answers to specific questions.
+This project demonstrates the application of SQL queries and PowerBI on the Olympics dataset to extract valuable insights and answers to specific questions.
 The queries provide a deeper understanding of the historical Olympic data and showcase the capabilities of SQL for data analysis.